 - Can I bring my phone number to Ting?

-- Can I use my GSM phone while travelling outside the US?
+- Can I use my GSM phone while traveling outside the US?

 - Can I use Wi-Fi Calling on my GSM phone?

 - Is visual voicemail available on my GSM phone?

 - Is caller ID available on my GSM phone?

 - Can I have CDMA and GSM phones on the same Ting account?

 - How do I activate my GSM phone on Ting?

 - Can I use my SIM card in a different phone?

 - Can I change the phone number on a GSM SIM card?